Beber54/StreetHistory/README.md

 ## Personal PHP API
 A personal PHP APi has been used to link the remote database and the Android application.<br>
-Here you can find the link to the source code:
+Here you can find the link to the source code: <a href="https://github.com/Beber54/StreetHistory-PHP-API">StreetHistory-PHP-API</a>